UK treating plane incident as criminal, not terror-related

-STANSTED, England (Reuters) - British police said on Friday they are treating an incident involving a plane carrying almost 300 passengers from Pakistan as criminal rather that a terror-related.
+STANSTED, England, May 24 (Reuters) - British police said on Friday they are treating an incident involving a plane carrying almost 300 passengers from Pakistan as criminal rather that a terror-related.

 “It’s a criminal investigation under the direction of Essex police,” Superintendent Darrin Tomkins told reporters at Stansted airport near London to where the plane was diverted.